 When implementing Algolia on your store front, you have to decide between two main approaches:

-- You can use the widgets provided by our Shopify plugin.
+- You can use the widgets provided by the Algolia Search and Discovery app.

 - You can handle the implementation yourself, using Algolia’s InstantSearch libraries.